Tax Advantaged Share Schemes: Enterprise Management Incentives (EMI)

 The UMV is the value of shares without taking into account any restrictions or risk of forfeiture.

 A form Val 231 is available to enable applicants to apply for a valuation check.
 We will consider a check before the options are granted and during the 12 months and 92 days after the options have been granted.

-The form Val 231 requires the applicant to indicate the proposed share value where there are restrictions and so on - the actual market value (AMV) and to state the proposed share value without taking any such restrictions into account - the UMV.
+The form Val 231 requires the applicant to indicate the proposed share value where there are restrictions - the actual market value (AMV) - and to state the proposed share value, without taking any such restrictions into account - the UMV.

 The AMV and UMV should always be considered.
 However, it is sometimes suggested by applicants that restrictions, such as those on transfer, do not depreciate value.
 The same price for both AMV and UMV is therefore proposed.
 Both values do not need to be agreed provided the price agreed represents at least UMV and options are granted at that price.
 There is then no need to agree an AMV.